vividos/RemotePhotoTool/Sourcecode.md

 Here's a checklist of what to do before each release:

-- Update version number in version.h
+- Update version number in version.h and Config.wxi
 - Update Changelog.md file with all changes since last release
 - Check all Documentation files for needed updates, especially Features.md
 - Check in or stash all changes